Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: Electronic structure from (100), (110), and (101) surfaces

 We found that the ARPES data for the (110) surface [see Fig. 3(a)] share several common features with the (100) surface.
-The FS mapping against the in-plane wave vectors in Fig. 3(b) obtained in the $k_{\textrm{[110]}} \sim 0$ plane [$\Gamma$ZAM plane; red-shaded plane in Fig. 3(a)] signifies a two-fold-symmetric intensity pattern with the periodicity obeying that of the bulk BZ, consistent with the previous reports \cite{Rotenberg2018, ARPESSciAdv, FelserARPES, LiuARPES}.
-A side-by-side comparison of the FS mapping with the NM and AFM calulcations in Figs. 3(b) and 3(c), respectively, signifies that the overall FS shape surrounding the $\Gamma$ point is reproduced well by the NM calculation whereas the size of $\Gamma$-centered FS in the AFM calculation is much smaller than that of the experiment.
+The FS mapping against the in-plane wave vectors in Fig. 3(b) obtained in the $k_{\textrm{[110]}} \sim 0$ plane [$\Gamma$ZAM plane; red-shaded plane in Fig. 3(a)] signifies a two-fold-symmetric intensity pattern with the periodicity obeying that of the bulk BZ, consistent with the previous reports \cite{Rotenberg2018, JovicArxiv2019, JovicACS2021, ARPESSciAdv, FelserARPES, LiuARPES}.
+A side-by-side comparison of the FS mapping with the NM and AFM calculations in Figs. 3(b) and 3(c), respectively, signifies that the overall FS shape surrounding the $\Gamma$ point is reproduced well by the NM calculation whereas the size of $\Gamma$-centered FS in the AFM calculation is much smaller than that of the experiment.
 The ARPES intensity shown in Fig. 3(d) along the $\Gamma$ZAM$\Gamma$ cut signifies several dispersive bands.
 Comparison of the ARPES-derived band dispersion with the calculated band dispersions for the NM and AFM cases in Fig. 3(e) reveals that the ($E$, $k$) position of experimental bands are semi-quantitatively reproduced in the NM calculation, whereas the AFM calculation apparently shows a mismatch in the energy position.
-Similarly to the case of the (100) surface, we found evidence for a flat SS around the $\Gamma$ point with its surface nature suggested from the $h\nu$-invariance of the peak position as shown in Fig. 3(f).
-It is remarked here that the previous ARPES study supporting the altermagneitc band splitting \cite{FelserARPES} attributed this flat band to the flat band at 0.4 eV seen in the AFM calculation along the $\Gamma$M cut (red dashed line) by largely shifting the calculated $E_\textrm{F}$ position downward, while this amount of energy shift is unrealistic taking into account of nearly stoichiometric nature of the RuO$_2$ single crystal.
+Similarly to the case of the (100) surface, we found evidence for a flat SS around the $\overline{\Gamma}$ point with its surface nature suggested from the $h\nu$-invariance of the peak position as shown in Fig. 3(f).
+It is remarked here that the previous ARPES study supporting the altermagnetic band splitting \cite{FelserARPES} attributed this flat band to the flat band at 0.4 eV seen in the AFM calculation along the $\Gamma$M cut (red dashed line) by largely shifting the calculated $E_\textrm{F}$ position downward, while this amount of energy shift is unrealistic taking into account of nearly stoichiometric nature of the RuO$_2$ single crystal.
+It is emphasized here that ARPES measurements on different surface orientations play a crucial role in testing the validity of band assignments, since the surface and bulk band dispersions inherently exhibit different sensitivities to change in surface orientation.
+Moreover, transport data in RuO$_2$ thin films are known to depend strongly on surface orientation (\textit{e.g.} refs. \cite{SmejkalCHE, SmejkalPRX2, FengNatEle, KarubePRL, Bai2022, Bai2023, Tschirner, MWangNatCom, GuoAdvSci, WangPRL2024,Bose2022,Gonzalez}).
+Because such transport properties reflect bulk electronic states, clarifying the variations in bulk-band dispersions across surface orientations is highly valuable for identifying the origin of the orientation-dependent transport properties.